Full Court Press in Winston-Salem

 The Winston-Salem State University Rams too have a tradition of excellence.
 Winners of the NCAA Division II Championship in 1967, and home to legendary coach Clarence E. "Bighouse" Gaines, one of the most successful coaches in the history of college basketball.
 Because of his success as a coach, teacher, and mentor, C.E.
 "Bighouse" Gaines was inducted into the Naismith Basketball Hall of Fame in 1982.
 After 47 years of coaching, Gaines retired from WSSU in 1993, at the time having the second most career wins in college basketball history.

 This season when the Wake Forest men's basketball team takes the court, fans will notice a variety of changes: a new court, new uniforms, new halftime performances and seven new players.

 Experience some of the best basketball offered in the country.
 To learn more about the season and how to purchase tickets, visit WakeForestSports.com.

-The Winston-Salem State Rams compete in the CIAA Conference and will play in the tournament Feb.
-25 - March 2 in Charlotte, N.C.
+The Winston-Salem State Rams compete in the CIAA Conference tournament February 25 - March 2 in Charlotte, N.C, just an hour south of Winston-Salem.
 To learn more about the tournament, visit http://www.ciaatournament.org/.

 Learn more about WSSU basketball at WSSURams.com.